nitsbat/autodolia/README.md

  ![rplot02](https://user-images.githubusercontent.com/22686274/35112030-c7d5f282-fca2-11e7-8b24-251489cb959f.png)
  ###### It is recommended to visualise the pic by downloading the original one from the repository.

- __Similarly the code for bar graph between the transaction date and total number of atm card withdraws are :__
+ __Similarly the code for bar graph between the transaction date and total number of atm card withdraws is :__

        > p1 <- ggplot(atm,aes(x=DateOfTrans,y=no_of_withdrawals,fill=atm_name))
        > p1 <- p1 + geom_bar(stat="identity") + scale_x_date(date_labels="%d-%b-%y",date_breaks = "4 month")